exasol/exasol-driver-lua/doc/user_guide/user_guide.md

       luasql.exasol.luws luasql.exasol.base64 \
       remotelog exaerror message_expander
     ```
-    This command adds all required modules of the driver as well as the third party modules `remotelog exaerror message_expander` to a single Lua file, using `udf.lua` as entry point.
+    This command bundles all required modules of the driver as well as the third party modules `remotelog exaerror message_expander` to a single Lua file, using `udf.lua` as entry point.

     **Note:** Do not add argument `--debug` because this will generate code that won't run in a UDF.
 5. Run the following statement in your Exasol database to create the UDF: